Cottage Holidays in Ireland

 Here is what to expect of these quaint residences on your cottage holiday.

 Let’s get rolling.

-1. The hearth is the heart of the cottage holidays
+1. The hearth is the heart of the cottage holidays in Ireland

 The hearth’s cosy fireplace and wood-burning stoves are the heart of the house.
 In the early days, bedrooms were behind the hearth to soak up the heat from the fire.
 Most hearths sit in the middle of the home, except some attached to gable walls or at the end of cottages.